paper-leaf/alton/README.md

 # README #

 ##What is Alton?##
-Alton is a JavaScript-powered scrolling plugin that utilizes custom vertical scrolling effects in order to present and navigate through web content in a unique manner.
+Alton is a jQuery-powered scrolling plugin that utilizes custom vertical scrolling effects in order to present and navigate through web content in a unique manner.
 It utilizes the whole scrolljacking idea, but greatly improves upon the often-poorly-implemented scrolljacking experiences you might be used to.

 ## What makes Alton unique? ##
 Good question.
 Here's why Alton rules:

 1. The **Bookend** functionality.
 This allows you to [NATE FILL THIS SHIT OUT] which is awesome because [NATE FILL THIS SHIT OUT].
 [Here's a demo of Bookend.](#)
-2. The **Header Scroll** functionality.
-This allows you to scrolljack *only* the "Hero Section", wherein the page will scrolljack to the top of the section following the topmost Hero Section, then re-enable native scrolling for the rest of the page.
-[Here's a demo of Header Scroll.](#)
+2. The **Hero Scroll** functionality.
+This allows you to scrolljack *only* the "Hero Section", wherein the page will scrolljack to the top of the section that immediately follows the Hero Section, then re-enable native scrolling for the rest of the page.
+[Here's a demo of Hero Scroll.](#)
 3. The plugin uses **100% height** containers for full-screen presentation; it's great for impactful presentation.
 4. You have options for a **couple of different layouts** right out of the box.
 5. It's** lightweight, easy to implement,** and **not CPU intensive.**